-The information that follows is provided to explain the Authority's current program of making or purchasing Mortgage Loans pursuant to the Bond Resolution (the "Program"), as well as other single family programs that finance mortgage loans made or purchased pursuant to other bond resolutions and through the issuance of Ginnie Mae and Fannie Mae securities or sales to Fannie Mae all as described herein.
-This information does not purport to be comprehensive or definitive, and the limits, amounts of financial reserves, rules and criteria described are not required by the Bond Resolution and are subject to modification, change or waiver by the Authority, in whole or in part at any time, and with respect to any particular Mortgage Loan.
-The Authority's program of making or purchasing Mortgage Loans financed with the proceeds of the Currently Outstanding Bonds has been substantially similar to that described with respect to the Program, subject to variations and modifications as described herein.
+The information that follows is provided to explain the Authority's program of making or purchasing Mortgage Loans and financing Authority Property pursuant to the Bond Resolution (the "Program"), including the Mortgage Loans that became Assets under the Bond Resolution upon the redemption of the then outstanding bonds under the VHDA General Purpose Bonds resolution on January 1, 2013.
+The Authority has also made or purchased mortgage loans on multi-family developments with proceeds of bonds issued pursuant to other bond resolutions and with other moneys of the Authority.
+This information does not purport to be comprehensive or definitive, and the limits, amounts of financial reserves, rules and criteria described are not required by the Bond Resolution and are subject to modification, change or waiver by the Authority, in whole or in part at any time, and with respect to any particular Development proposal or any particular type of Development (such as Developments containing a small number of units intended for occupancy by person with disabilities).